psadi/bbcli/README.md

 ###  CONFIGURATION

-1. Run the following command to perform initial setup, this will setup a `config.ini` under `$XDG_CONFIG_HOME/bb` respective to the OS
+1. Run the following command to perform initial setup, this will setup a `config.ini` under `$XDG_CONFIG_HOME/bb` respective to the OS, make sure to remove the '/` at the end of your bitbucket_host:

 ```sh
 bb auth setup